awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 ### Importing a file list for the tree filter<a name="CHAP_UserInterface.UI.TreeFilters.ImportingFileList"></a>

-You can import a comma separated value \(CSV\) file or a JSON file that contains names or values that you want the tree filter to use\.
+You can import a comma\-separated value \(CSV\) file with semicolon separators or a JSON file that contains names or values that you want the tree filter to use\.
 Open an existing AWS SCT project, connect to the database to apply the tree filter to, and then choose the filter icon\.

  To download an example of the file, choose **Download template**\.
 Enter the file name and choose **Save**\.